A Go around procedure Cessna 152 was performed after a bad landing attempt

 Some details about the flight day

-Briefly about the video recording:
+A brief note about the video recording.:

 Other publications about aviation